Tranvía: Rolling stock

 Throughout its existence, the tranvia utilized trams that differed mainly on propulsion.
 Under Spanish ownership, the tramway was noted for its horse-drawn coaches (tranvia de sangre), and under American rule, Meralco replaced the need for animal power by electrifying the tramways.
 All rolling stock ran on standard gauge light rail.

 Steam-powered trams

 Steam-powered trams ran exclusively through the Malabon Line.
 The first fleet in the whole tranvia system and by propulsion consisted of four German-made light rail locomotives and eight passenger coaches.

 Horse-drawn carriages

 Towards the end of the 19th century, Manila saw wheeled traffic powered by horses.
 As the popular power for land-based transport at that time, the secretary wrote that the Spanish tramway company was plagued with eccentric problems, mostly concerning the horses that pull the light rail coaches.
 Each tram can carry 12 seated and 8 standing passengers, resembling an omnibus.
+At least 10 vehicles were operated in 1902.